 Welcome to the Tony Walker Books website.
-In the following pages, you’ll find details of his books, magazine articles and you can also read his blog.
+In the following pages, you’ll find details of his books, magazine articles and you can also read his blog posts.

-Once settled in London, he ran a market stall in Portobello Road, where he sold military memorabilia, and his expertise in WWII US Army insignia led him to being asked by a publisher to contribute to a book, which was published under the title Military Collectibles.
+Once he was happily settled in London, he ran stalls in Portobello Road and Charing Cross markets, where he sold military memorabilia, and his expertise in the field of collecting WWII US Army insignia led him to being asked by a publisher to contribute to a large-format book, which was published by Salamander under the title Military Collectibles.

 He later had a gun shop in Kent, and it was due to his interest in the shooting sports that he began contributing articles to various shooting magazines.